holgerstolzenberg/european-geo-information/README.md

 ## 🚀 Introduction

-This is just a small sample project to get up to date with Angular and learn some Leaflet stuff.
+This is just a small sample project to get up to date with Angular and learn some [deck.gl](https://deck.gl) stuff.

 ## 🫡 Commands